seedy1/seedy1/README.md

 # I am an Engineer.
 - 👀 I’m currently looking for a software engineering job.
-- 👻 I’m currently learning the MERN stack.
+- 👻 I am studying a Masters in Software Engierning at [EFREI Paris][efrei].
-- 🤖 I am Studying a Masters in Artificail intellignce at [AMMI][AMMIwebsite]
+- 🤖 I studied a Masters in Artificial intellignce at [AMMI][AMMIwebsite].
 - 👯 I’m looking for an opportunity to share and also give.
 - 🎮 Basketball player with Legendary FIFA skils.